marcello3d/node-mongolian/Readme.md

 Mongolian DeadBeef
 ==================
-Mongolian DeadBeef is an awesome Mongo DB node.js driver that sits on top of node-mongodb-native and attempts to closely approximate the [mongodb shell][1].
+Mongolian DeadBeef is an awesome Mongo DB node.js driver that attempts to closely approximate the [mongodb shell][1].

 Introduction
 ------------
 Mongolian DeadBeef and its documentation is super under construction!
 Go check out [examples/mongolian_trainer.js][2] and the rest of the source!

+Mongolian DeadBeef currently depends on [node-mongodb-native][3] for low level connection BSON/message serialization, though this will likely change in the future.

 Installation
 ------------